rishidabre/urll/README.txt

 you may use any other suitable app of your choice for this purpose.

 This file contains the necessary information for setting up and using the 'urll' module.
-For more detailed information, please refer 'technical_notes.txt'.
+For detailed technical information, please refer 'technical_notes.txt'.

 Requirements